DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 It's not an outrageous assessment to say Entrophys is a very potent control deck, it boasts both the consistency and immediacy in which it ensembles its standard board.
 With its regulators in play, it can extend the range and potency of their effects.
 Since all of its Spirit Monsters count towards two bodies there's no shortage of options for Link plays.
 It can branch off into some alternatives, but due to the commitment to its engine and lack of fallbacks beyond snowballing resources between turns, and the many benefits that entails, it may be more benefitial to stay on the lane.

-"Alchemist - Rebis" is the heart of the deck, a card that, not only further extends your plays by reviving the otherwise unsummonable Spriits back into play, letting you amass even more searches with them, while also using them as bodies for opponent attacks holds the deck together, and makes them from a quirky to decent deck into a card advantage powerhouse that can dominate wars of attrition easily.
+"Alchemist - Rebis" is the heart of the deck, a card that, not only further extends your plays by reviving the otherwise unsummonable Spirits back into play, letting you amass even more searches with them, while also using them as bodies for opponent attacks holds the deck together, and makes them from a quirky to decent deck into a card advantage powerhouse that can dominate wars of attrition easily.
 When it also has the ability to cheat out effects from other cards, and even make the opponent's means of disruption backfire tremendously against them.

 The usage of tokens, each which are different from every Monster serves a purpose, using them for Link summons is the first thing that comes to mind, but which Link monster is the more interesting question.
 Using all these Tokens with different attributes proves to be the deck's main goal, as these are the ingredients to its True Ace card: "Opus Marshal - Yliaster", a very potent Link-4 monster which gains several powerful effects from gathering all of these different materials.
 A fully realized Yliaster not only has great stats, powerful disruption that doubles as recovery, and full protection from cards under the mantle of its Regulators, but when all 4 elements are compiled, it unlocks the ability to draw any card from your Deck, achieving the apex of consistency.